tpbw4321/VerifiedBoot/README.md

 ### Prerequisites

-It is recommended to start to start with the following pre-requisite.
+It is recommended to start with the following pre-requisite.

 ```
 - A decent x86_64 machine money can buy